 - Enter the Base distinguished name (DN).

-When you configure GSPS for the first time, your Active Directory domain's default base DN is detected and added here.
-You can edit it, if required.
+When you set up Password Sync for the first time, your Active Directory domain's default base DN is detected and added here.
+You can edit it, if necessary.
 If you're using GCDS, this setting is usually identical to the GCDS Base DN setting.

 - Enter the Mail Attribute.

-This is your Active Directory domain's mail attribute which contains each user's Google email address.
-In most cases, this attribute is “mail.”
+Your Active Directory domain's mail attribute that contains each user's Google email address.
+Usually, this attribute is “mail.”
 The values stored here must exactly match the Google email address, including the domain part of the address.

-If you're using the Replace domain names in LDAP email addresses option in GCDS, it may not be "mail."
+If you're using the Replace domain names in LDAP email addresses option in GCDS, it might not be "mail."
 Therefore, make sure you use an attribute that matches the email address in Google.

 - Click Next.

-The application tests the connection settings you provided and alerts you if there are any errors.
-Review for any error messages.
+The application tests the connection settings you provided and alerts you to any errors.
+Review any error messages.
 The Summary screen should show the configuration is saved and the service is running.